sp3c73r2038/ploceus/README.md

 Ploceus is inspired by Fabric and Ansible, but with plain Python code.

+All I want is just a (rather naive) library to get the things done in Python3.

 Ploceus is powered by paramiko.

 `Ploceusfile.py` or `Ploceusfile`